gitnickg/notes-bitcoin/README.md

-# Bitcoin
+# Bitcoin & Money
-The following is a collection of notes and learnings that helped me understand Bitcoin.
+The following is a collection of notes and learnings that helped me understand Bitcoin & money.
 I hope it helps you too :)

 ## What is Money?
-When I first started learning about bitcoin, I found it helpful to understand the difference between Money & Currency and the history behind them.
+When I first started learning about bitcoin, I found it helpful to understand the difference between ***Money*** & ***Currency*** and the history behind them.

 [Mike Maloney’s Hidden Secrets of Money](https://goldsilver.com/hidden-secrets/) by Mike Maloney